marcelmindemann/codepipeline-monorepo-webhook/README.md

 Add the URL of the Lambda function to your mono repo on Github via _Settings - Webhook - Add webhook_.
 Add the value of `GithubSecet` to the webhook under _Secret_.

 Check if everything works as expected by looking at the response to the initial ping request sent by GitHub.
-If the response says
-'Ping received', the webhook handler is ready.
+If the response says 'Ping received', the webhook handler is ready.
+To debug problems, first look at the response to the webhook request, it'll inform you which CodePipelines have been started and which CodePipelines could not be found.
+For more in-depth debugging, look at the Cloudwatch logs for the lambda function.

 ## Configuration
-The expected directory structure of your mono repo is:

 There are two configuration options:

 * `target_branch`: Which branch the webhook handler should listen on.
 If this is set to `master`, and GitHub triggers the webhook with a request containing commits on `feature/add-logging`, the request will be dismissed.